amcreativemarketing/am-creative-client-sites/clients/olympic-fence/BRAND-KIT.md

 ### Core Messaging Pillars

-1. **"We Call You Back" (Reliability)**
+1. **"Responsive & Reliable" (Reliability)**
-   - Responsive, reliable choice in a market of "ghosts"
+   - Clear communication throughout your project
-   - Under 5-minute response for new inquiries
+   - Prompt response to inquiries
-   - Clear communication throughout project
+   - Professional follow-through from quote to completion

 2. **"Built for New England" (Quality & Workmanship)**
    - Wood-on-steel system for durability